To truly understand the impact and amazing musical development of The Beatles, you had to be there.

 It all could have simply been an exclamation point in music history, except for two things.
 One, The Beatles became amazing songwriters, and two, they were great musical innovators.
 You needed to hear it as it happened.
 There is no replacement for being in your room, closing the door, and dropping the needle on Rubber Soul, then Revolver, then Sgt.
 Pepper, and through the remainder of their albums as they were released.

 Rubber Soul wasn’t any kind of shock.
-It was a maturing of their songwriting, and simply a high quality album.
+It was a maturing of their songwriting, an expansion of their recording innovation, and a high quality album.
 The American version didn’t even have any singles.
 But we all know “Norwegian Wood”, “Michelle”, “In My Life”, “I’m Looking Through You”, etc. Of course the British version included “Nowhere Man”.
 Plus, on the same day the album was released, “We Can Work It Out” & “Day Tripper” were released as a two-sided single.
 Those seven songs would make a nice side of a greatest hits collection.

 The first “What are they doing?” release of The Beatles was Revolver.
 Why does the album start with that odd count-in at the beginning of “Taxman”?
 One interviewer even asked them if they meant to do that.
 Nothing previous could have prepared fans for “Tomorrow Never Knows”… the one with John’s voice through a Leslie organ speaker, and the lyrics “Turn off your mind, relax, and float downstream”.
 You couldn’t play that one for your parents.
 Instead, you played “Here, There, And Everywhere” to try to get them to understand the musical quality of The Beatles.